What Is an Employee Survey?

 4. Compensation and Benefits Surveys

 Giving your employees what they want, need and deserve is the gateway to their hearts and, therefore, will earn you their loyalty and dedication.
-Compensation and benefits surveys inquire about the employee benefits and how the staff feels about them.
-Having a good benefit and compensation plan is a great way to retain hardworking employees.
+Compensation and benefits surveys inquire about employee benefits and how the staff feels about them.
+Having a benefit and compensation plan is a great way to retain hardworking employees.

 5. Pulse Surveys